Ahmed-Rahil/TranzKaro-landing-page/README.md

-# TranzKaro Landing Page
+# TranzKaro Sample Landing Page

-Welcome to the TranzKaro Landing Page repository!
-This project is a beautifully designed landing page for TranzKaro, a service that makes booking tickets easy and stress-free.
+Welcome to the TranzKaro!

 ## Table of Contents